MatthewPalmer9/RailsHelper/Rails_Validation.md

 2. Identify the ActiveRecord attribute you want to validate.
 Is it the email or the last_name on the Person class, for example?

-3. Create a new file in the app/validators directory of the form attribute (from the previous step) + _validator.rb.
+3. Create a new file in the app/validators directory of the form attribute (from the previous step) + `_validator.rb`.
 So in the case of validating an attribute called email, create a file app/validators/email_validator.rb

 4. Inside the new file, define the class.
 The class name should match the file name of the file, but "Camel-Cased."
 So email_validator should be class EmailValidator.
 The class should inherit from ActiveModel::Validator